moorepants/dissertation/systemidentification.rst

 I started to think about system identification when I arrived at Delft and the discussions began with Arend and Jodi.
 I hadn't much clue about the formal field and theory of system identification.
-My first look at it was when Arend presented me with a light introduction by Ljung, so I credit Arend and his cohorts for the ideas that have been implemented in this chapter.
+My first look at it was when Arend presented me with a light introduction by Ljung :cite:`Ljung1995`, so I credit Arend and his cohorts for the ideas that have been implemented in this chapter.
 We talked about it here and there but never really put together a solid experimental plan to do anything about it.
 Karl Åström visited us in Delft in late 2008 and we talked some with him about system identification of the bicycle.
 I mainly recall him focusing on how to excite the system in a very controlled manner with an oscillating mass on the bicycle.
-Some of these ideas propagated through Arend to Peter and can be seen in the final sections of his thesis [Lange2011]_.
+Some of these ideas propagated through Arend to Peter and can be seen in the final sections of his thesis :cite:`Lange2011`.
 Many of these ideas influenced our NSF proposal and ultimately the final portion of what I was to do for my dissertation work.

 Once I had gotten back to Davis we now had the resources available from NSF funding to make something happen.
 My goal had basically formalized into